Illarion-eV/Illarion-Lua/source/includes/entrypoints/_quests.md

 good description should serve as a reminder where to go to complete the next step of the quest.
 Let the player know how to get there and what to do there.
 Imagine a player continuing a quest after some time, they still need to know where they are at and how to go on.

+### `position QuestStart()`

+Return the position where the quest begins.
+This will probably be the position of an NPC or item.

+### `number QuestAvailability(Character user, number status)`

+You can return three possible values here, depending on the `user` and the current quest `status`:

+* `Player.questAvailable`: yellow quest marker "!"
+* `Player.questWillBeAvailable`: grey quest marker "!"
+* `Player.questNotAvailable`: no quest marker

+If the quest could be available soon (e.g. missing skill) return `Player.questWillBeAvailable` and if the player tries to accept the quest, inform them what exactly is missing to do so.
+If the quest will not be available (wrong town, too much skill already, etc.) return `Player.questNotAvailable`.

+If this entry point is not defined, the server will assume `Player.questAvailable` for `status == 0` and `Player.questNotAvailable` otherwise.

 ### `list|position QuestTargets(Character user, number status)`